 The cool beauty products

-Hair Chalk or colored extensions are the perfect solution when your little girl decides she’d love pink hair but Mom and Dad aren’t quite so sure.
+Hair Chalk or colored extensions are the perfect solution when your tween girl decides she’d love pink hair but Mom and Dad aren’t quite so sure.
 While a cool nail polish set will get those creative juices going my girls went gaga when they saw the hair extension that lights up!
-My husband rolled his eyes when he saw them but my 11 year old just had to have me add the pearl cat ear headbands.
+My husband rolled his eyes when he saw them but my 11-year-old just had to have me add the pearl cat ear headbands.
 She’s seen them at school and now she “neeeeeds” some for herself.
 And bath bombs are always a winner.
 Heck, I haven’t been a tween for longer than I wish to admit and I want some!

 Anything emoji, unicorn, mermaid, or flip sequins

-The 4 biggest trends right now in the tween and early teen world are emojis, unicorns, mermaids and flip sequins.
+The 4 biggest trends right now in the tween and early teen world are emojis, unicorns, mermaids, and flip sequins.
 Almost any item that includes them is a winner but if you can find an item that combines 2 of them like this flip sequins emoji pillow you’ve won big time!
 Think room decor, hats, backpacks.
 They’ll squeal in delight!